Favorite sites for simple random walk in two and more dimensions: Introduction

-We now briefly comment on the strategy of the proof.
-The lower bound of $\#\mathcal{K}^{(2)}(n)$ follows from the observation that at the first (favorite) site of local time $m$ is created\footnote{As we are going to see, there is considerable advantage in measuring the time elapsed by the growth of $\xi^*(\cdot)$, which we denote by $m$ throughout this work, rather than the natural time $n$.}, which we denote by $T^1_m$ (typically $\approx \exp(\sqrt{\pi m}):=n$), with high probability the random walk creates another site with local time $m$ within the next $n$ steps.
-For this site to become the second favorite site, the probability cost is almost that of the random walk to avoid the first favorite site during $n$ steps, which is of order $m^{-1/2}$.
+The lower bound of $\#\mathcal{K}^{(2)}(\cdot)$ follows from the observation that at $T^1_m$, with high probability the random walk creates another site with local time $m$ within the next $\exp(2\sqrt{m})$ steps.
+The probability for this site to become the second favorite site, is bounded below by that of the random walk to avoid the first favorite site for $\exp(2\sqrt{m})$ steps, which is of order $m^{-1/2}$ (see Lemma \ref{stopping time estimate} for details).
 The analysis of the cost of creating a third favorite site is similar.
 One then applies generalized second Borel-Cantelli lemma to conclude that three favorite sites occur infinitely often.

-The upper bound of $\#\mathcal{K}^{(2)}(n)$ is much more delicate.
-To bound the probability of seeing extra favorite sites, we investigate $\xi(\cdot,T_m^k)$, $k=1,2,3$, the local time profile at the creation of the first three (favorite) sites of local time $m$.
-The key idea is that with high probability, there cannot be too many near-favorite sites (with local time close to $m$), which can serve as candidates for future favorite sites of local time $m$.
-Once we have good control over the number, location and the local time gap of such candidate sites, we can use classical hitting probability bounds to calculate the cost of producing extra favorite sites.
+The upper bound of $\#\mathcal{K}^{(2)}(\cdot)$ is much more delicate.
+Heuristically speaking, to bound the probability of seeing extra favorite sites of local time $m$, we investigate $\xi(\cdot,T_m^k)$, $k=1,2,3$, the local time profile and produce various controls on the number of near-favorite sites (with local time at least $m-m^{\alpha}$ and distance $\approx\exp(m^{\alpha'})$ from $L_m^k:=S_{T_m^k}$ for some $\alpha,\alpha'>0$) which can serve as candidates for next favorite site.
+Once we have good control over the number of such candidate sites with possible combinations of location and the local time gap, we can use classical hitting probability bounds to calculate the cost of producing extra favorite sites.